skobow/docker-gradle-git/README.md

 # docker-gradle-git
 A docker container to perform multi project cradle builds based on git.

-This container is based on [frekele/docker-gradle] (https://github.com/frekele/docker-gradle) and uses tag 3.3-jdk8.
+This contaner is based on [frekele/docker-gradle] (https://github.com/frekele/docker-gradle) and uses tag 3.4.1-jdk8.